MohamedHamouda23/small-projects/Python/README.md

 ## 🛠 How to Use

 1. **🧰 Make sure you have the necessary environment installed:**
-   - Python 3.6+ for the first two projects.
+   - Python 3.6+ for the projects.

 2. **🔄 Clone this repository:**
 ```bash